 What is your take on the Kashmiri language?

 Oh, I love it and I can speak it fluently.
 I am proud of it and you will catch me quite often getting excited about meeting fellow Kashmiris and speaking to them in our language.
 It also helps to do my secret little talk with family at huge gatherings!!

 What is the time period of their life in Kashmir that your relatives and friends talk about most?

 My elders – all of them have fond memories of Kashmir (barring the period 1989/1990).
 They always talk about the extraordinary love and brotherhood Kashmiris had for each other, going beyond religion.
 They always highlight the respect for women and ‘lihaaz” of the elders, which they proudly claim is alive only in Kashmiris.

 What cultural changes have you witnessed amongst Kashmiris?

 What infuriates me most is that Kashmiri’s (living outside Kashmir) don’t take pride in their language and customs anymore.
-While I understand that things will change and they should, things will evolve and rightly so – but to forget out mother tongue is unpardonable – Why?
+While I understand that things will change and they should, things will evolve, and rightly so – but to forget our mother tongue is unpardonable – Why?

 I don’t think I have changed much – my food habits – batta and rogan josh, my language, my obsession for shawls and carpets have only become stronger over time and I am proud of it.